 Most bicycle accidents result in injuries.
 This is because cyclists are vulnerable.
 They have no protection from the force of an impact with a vehicle that weighs thousands of pounds.
 When a cyclist is hit, they can sustain severe injuries:

 At Shenderovich, Shenderovich & Fishman, we want to help.
-We will investigate your case and work to secure coverage for all of your accident-related expenses.
+We will investigate your case and work to secure coverage for your accident-related expenses.
 If you need a Pittsburgh bicycle accident attorney, you can contact us for a free consultation by clicking here or calling 888-98-TWINS(89467).

 Bicyclists are the most vulnerable group on our roadways and streets in Pittsburgh, as approximately two bicycle riders are killed by motor vehicles on U.S. roads every single day.